 Rewarding sounds benevolent enough – after all, are not the consequences (or, technically speaking, the contingencies) felt by the controllee as desirable, pleasant, satisfying?
 And, obviously, the method can work, as proven by countless experiments with children in a wide variety of behavioral settings – schools, hospitals, and various child-care institutions.

 So, what’s wrong with rewards?
 We’ll really get into this four/five newsletters down the road, but for now let’s just assume that this method of behavior modification has severe limitations and often fails to work.
 For now, it’s enough to stress that modifying and shaping children’s behavior by deliberately arranging for the consequences to be positive and rewarding is sound in principle – but not nearly as easy to make work as it appears.
 In fact, it usually requires a very complex and time-consuming series of prescribed steps to change just one discrete behavior, like hitting a sibling or refusing to go to bed.
 Moreover, it requires that the controller has a very high level of technical knowledge about the reward method and how to apply it consistently and correctly.
 Finally, control by reward brings out some bad side effects in children that most parents and teachers find distasteful.
-Because of all these problems, the method is hazardous and far from being dependable (as we’ll explore in detail in future editions of the Family Connection).
+Because of all these problems, the method is hazardous and far from being dependable (as we’ll explore in detail in future editions of “The P.E.T.
+Connection”).